CACabusas/itd103_casestudy2/README.md

 # IOT System: *Simple Home Security System Using Motion Detection*

 This IOT system logs each time that the motion sensor detects motion.
-The IOT system comes with a barebones web application which features the following:
+The IOT system comes with barebones web application which features the following:
   1) The list of timestamps that the motion detection detected
+     - The list also has the following features:
+         a) Filter system to filter the list by date
+         b) Sorting system to sort the list ascending or descending according to the date and time
   2) A bar graph that visualizes the motion detected per hour

 In the timestamp list, the user is able to **_delete_** entries.